 Your goal is to find a knowledgeable teacher who is right for you.
 Degrees or credentials are not required for teaching voice, except for college and university instructors.
 However, an excellent competent vocal coach can still be found even though they do not have a degree.

 Outstanding teachers go out of their way to boost self-esteem in their students.
 If people believe in themselves, it's amazing what they can accomplish.

 Most of us feel uncomfortable and unqualified when interviewing a prospective vocal coach.
 I recently researched how many folks knew which questions to ask when seeking vocal instruction.

 A whopping 9 out of 10 said they didn't know.
 And the rest were surprised to learn that they should even ask questions to begin with.
 Hence, this article was born.

-Take a look at the list below to learn which questions you should ask in order to find the perfect vocal coach:
+Take a look at the list below to learn which questions you should ask to find the best vocal teacher:

-- Does the teacher play piano well?
+- Does the teacher play the piano well?
 I can't say it enough.
 Never choose a singing teacher that can't play the piano.
-The reasons should be obvious but if not - The piano is used to play and teach scales as well as accompany the singer when performing solos.
+The reasons should be obvious, but if not, the piano is used to play and teach scales and accompany the singer when performing solos.
 The piano also helps the student sing on key.